winchestercyclingcharter/winchestercyclingcharter.github.io/charter.md

 ---

-Getting more people to cycle can make a significant contribution to tackling many of the problems facing our city – congestion, air pollution, obesity, mental health issues, poor quality of life – whilst also providing an economic stimulus that revitalises Winchester and helps it towards a more vibrant future.
+Getting more people to cycle can make a significant contribution towards tackling many of the problems facing our city – congestion, air pollution, obesity, mental health issues, poor quality of life – whilst also providing an economic stimulus that revitalises Winchester and helps it towards a more vibrant future.

 {% unless site.phase == "prelaunch" %}
 To show your support for the Charter, please click one of the links below.